ydax/lovecentraltexas/README.md

 Deployments are automated via Google Cloud Build.
 See `cloudbuild.yaml` for configuration.

-### Cloud Build Trigger
+### Cloud Build Trigger for Quin

-A Cloud Build trigger is configured to automatically deploy Quin when changes are pushed to `packages/quin/**` on the `master` branch.
+**Quin is deployed automatically through CI/CD.** A Cloud Build trigger is configured to automatically deploy Quin when changes are pushed to `packages/quin/**` on the `master` branch.
 The trigger runs the `cloudbuild.yaml` build configuration, which:

 1. Installs all workspace dependencies
 2. Builds the quin workspace
 3. Deploys Quin as a Firebase Cloud Function

 The `GEMINI_API_KEY` is automatically injected from Google Secret Manager during deployment.

+**Important:** When you push changes to `packages/quin/**`, the CI/CD pipeline will automatically build and deploy Quin.
+No manual deployment step is required.

 **View build status:**